PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 					- Animals are seemingly resurrected immediately after death in proximity, but display increasingly violent and unsettling behavior after.
 					- The proximity to the shard doesn't matter once the life form has been corrupted.

+- [ ] Moment 6: *Halak Boromar and his bodyguard*
+	- Halak's bodyguard is a [[Monstrosity - Doppleganger]] that poses as Halak.
+	- Halak is donned in full plate armor and is posing as the bodyguard.
+	- Both are the size of halflings
+	- Halak and his guard might be found on the rooftop as the party tries to leave, which will be interrupted by *Moment 7*

-- [ ] Moment 6: *Woe*
+- [ ] Moment 7: *Woe*
-	- Shortly after Kazrak gives the order for the Red Cloak Battalion to move in on the HQ, he begins yelling out in confusion over the comms joined by the sounds of explosions and crashed outside
+	- Shortly after Kazrak gives the order for the Red Cloak Battalion to move in on the HQ, he begins yelling out in confusion over the comms joined by the sounds of explosions and crashes outside
 		- *"What the hell is that?!"*
 		- *"Airship 3 down, airship 5 down!"*
 		- *"Oh hell, get out of there!
 Somethings killing us!
 Get to the- ARRRGH!"*